OPITgithub/.github/profile/README.md

 To maintain consistency and ensure smooth access to course materials and assignments, we **strongly recommend that all students use their institutional email account (@students.opit.com)** when forking or interacting with course repositories.
 Using your institutional account ensures that:
 - You are properly recognized within the OPIT network, allowing you to automatically inherit the correct permissions for accessing internal repositories.
-- Instructors and teaching assistants can easily track and access your work for grading and feedback.
-If you do not currently use your institutional account, please switch to it for all OPIT-related work.
-If you need assistance updating your GitHub account, feel free to reach out to the IT support team.

 **Summary of Changes**
 - Base permission for all students is now "**No Permission**".
 Students will not have automatic access to repositories unless explicitly granted.